Nov.-Jan.: 8am-5pm, Feb.: 8am-6pm, Mar.-Apr.: 8am-8pm, May-Aug.: 8am-9pm, Sep.: 8am-8pm, Oct. 8am-7pm

 Tidewater Boating Center

 The Tidewater Boating Center, located off Tidewater Avenue in Oakland, sits on the shore of the Oakland Estuary in San Leandro Bay at Martin Luther King Jr. Regional Shoreline.
-This shoreline complex has an ADA accessible dock that is the first official San Francisco Bay Water Trail site in the Park District.
+This shoreline complex has a public ADA accessible paddle craft dock that is the first official San Francisco Bay Water Trail site in the Park District.
 Also available are turf sites for picnicking and shoreline access for fishing.
 The 12,300-square-foot complex consists of a boathouse, training area, boat storage facility, Recreation Department offices, and a security residence.
 The Oakland Strokes, a non-profit junior rowing organization for middle and high schools, operates the main boathouse and indoor training area and provides outreach to neighborhood youths in the sport of competitive rowing.
-Other organizations will be leased space to provide on-the-water experiences with boating and water safety, sea kayaking, canoeing, and other water-related recreational programs.
-Park District recreation programs will take advantage of the estuary access and the Bay Trail connection at the park, and include biking, nature study, kayaking, and canoeing programs.

-Several other picnic areas are reached by way of a park road leading north from Swan Way.
+The park has reservable group picnic areas, view our Martin Luther King Jr. Picnic Areas webpage for information.
+For additional information or to make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+Several picnic areas can be reached by way of a park road leading north from Swan Way.
 At the road's end is Arrowhead Marsh picnic area, with one of the largest turfgrass playing fields in the District.
 Next to the picnic area is an observation platform with a wheelchair access ramp and a children's play area.

 Have breakfast with the birds at Doolittle Pond or observe their fascinating daylight antics from many San Leandro Bay perspectives.
 Hike along the trail from Hegenberger Road along the San Leandro Creek Channel to Arrowhead Marsh, or enter the park from the north end of Edgewater Drive.